 I’m hoping that maybe posting this sketch will give the courage to overcome the intimidation factor so it doesn’t sit here for weeks while I “think” about painting it. 😁

 And so it has begun.
 So much going on here, but I’m going to try to keep it simple and loose until I get to the figure.
-The grasses and leaves that I want to keep sunlit are masked out.
-The figures is also masked just to keep it clean while I work on the background.
+The grasses and leaves that I want to keep sunlit are masked out with frisket.
+The figure is also masked just to keep it clean while I work on the background.

-This is being done on 140lb.
+The painting is being done on 140lb.
 Arches cold pressed paper, not quite a half sheet, 13.5 x 16.5 with lightfast colors from Winsor & Newton, M. Graham, and Daniel Smith.
 This photo image looks very gray.
-It’s more green, so hopefully the next photo will be better.
+It’s actually more green, so hopefully the next photo will be better.

 Steps 3 and 4 more of the pond grasses go in and the masking comes off.
 Once the grasses that were masked go in, it will be time to start on the figure.

 Just a few more details on the background grasses and pond and I’ll be ready to start on the figure.